-Dr. Arbor has experience teaching in the Molecular Foundations of Medicine as well as an organic chemistry lectures and labs.
-His research aims to improve the human condition through drug design and compound repurposing while studying protein misfolding, epigenetics, HIV, cancer, and causal links found via mining datasets.
+Dr. Arbor has experience teaching in the Molecular Foundations of Medicine as well as organic chemistry lecture and labs.
+His research aims to improve the human condition through drug design, compound repurposing, and improved electronic medical record use while studying protein misfolding, epigenetics, HIV, cancer, and causal links found via mining datasets.

 Sage Arbor is currently living in Carmel, Indiana and in his free time enjoys running, basketball, wood carving, public policy work and, of course, spending time with his beloved wife and colleague, Dr. Tafline Arbor.

 Sage Arbor's research includes fields ranging from drug design, systems biology, epigenetic database creation, to fitness app development.
 This research can make profound contributions to the field yet be done largely in silico and therefore is much less expensive than a classical biochemistry lab.
 In addition, the largely computational nature of his research lends itself exceptionally well to students helping move the research forward with more limited or sporadic work hours.
 Much of Dr. Arbor's research does not require constant dedicated hours by students, such as that required by live eukaryotic cell culture studies.
 All of Dr. Arbors wet lab work is simplified with bacteria used for protein expression.
 Having mentored many students in the research described above he has found even undergraduates doing computational research to be quickly engaged, productive, and learn programming skills that are useful regardless of the profession they end up in.
 The top four lines of research planned are detailed below, with more info on them and other opportunities on Dr. Sage Arbor's research website.